 We have all experienced anxiety in response to a perceived stressful situation.
 Anxiety becomes heightened as the situation becomes more vague and less familiar.

 A panic attack is an overwhelming sense of dread and fear, and is the extreme result of feeling anxious.
 Some of the physiological components of general anxiety and panic attacks are rapid heart palpitations, chest pain or discomfort, choking, dizziness, sweating, trembling or shaking, or cold, clammy hands.
 The student may experience feelings of worry or fear and may anticipate some misfortune.
-S/he may complain of poor concentration, being on edge, being easily distracted, memory problems, and/or fitful sleep.
-The student may also state unreasonably high self-expectations, and be very critical of his/her present performance.
-This student may constantly think about and discuss his/her problems and possible solutions, but be too fearful to take action.
+They may complain of poor concentration, being on edge, being easily distracted, memory problems, and/or fitful sleep.
+The student may also state unreasonably high self-expectations, and be very critical of their present performance.
+This student may constantly think about and discuss their problems and possible solutions, but be too fearful to take action.

 Less Helpful Responses: